HighMacGuy/dd-opt/readme.md

 Download the source files, e.g. by clicking the "ZIP" button at [the dd-opt project page on GitHub](https://github.com/sampablokuper/dd-opt), unzip them if necessary, and copy them to a suitable folder on your computer.

-Using the command line, navigate to that folder and invoke dd-opt as follows:
+Using the command line, navigate to that folder and invoke dd-opt as follows, to get help on how to use dd-opt:

-    ruby dd-opt.rb
+    ruby dd-opt.rb --help

 ## Copyright and licensing